High School Musical 3: Senior Year

-High School Musical 3: Senior Year is a 2008 American teen musical film directed by Kenny Ortega and written by Peter Barsocchini.
-The sequel to High School Musical 2 (2007) and the third installment of the High School Musical film series, the film follows Troy Bolton (Zac Efron), Gabriella Montez (Vanessa Hudgens), Sharpay Evans (Ashley Tisdale), her twin brother Ryan Evans (Lucas Grabeel), Chad Danforth (Corbin Bleu), and Taylor McKessie (Monique Coleman), who are in their final year of high school and face the daunting prospect of being separated as they go off to college.
+High School Musical 3: Senior Year is a 2008 American teen musical film directed and co-choreographed by Kenny Ortega, produced by Bill Borden and Barry Rosenbush, and written by Peter Barsocchini.
+The sequel to High School Musical 2 (2007), it is the third installment in the High School Musical film series and the final installment of the original trilogy.
+The film follows Troy Bolton (Zac Efron), Gabriella Montez (Vanessa Hudgens), Sharpay Evans (Ashley Tisdale), her twin brother Ryan Evans (Lucas Grabeel), Chad Danforth (Corbin Bleu), and Taylor McKessie (Monique Coleman), who are in their final year of high school and face the daunting prospect of being separated as they go off to college.
 Joined by the rest of their East High classmates, they stage their last spring musical, reflecting their experiences, hopes, and fears about the future.
+In addition to Efron, Hudgens, Tisdale, Grabeel, Bleu, and Coleman, Olesya Rulin, Chris Warren Jr., Ryne Sanborn, Kaycee Stroh, Bart Johnson, Socorro Herrera, Leslie Wing Pomeroy, Robert Curtis Brown, and Alyson Reed also reprise their roles from the previous films, joined by Jemma McKenzie-Brown, Matt Prokop, Justin Martin, Jessica Tuck, and David Reivers in new roles.

 High School Musical 3: Senior Year was developed immediately following the success of its predecessor.
 Production returned to Utah for which Disney received a $2 million tax-break incentive, the largest the state has ever given to a film.
-Principal photography began in May 2008, and Walt Disney Pictures diverted a larger production and marketing budget to accommodate a theatrical release.
+Principal photography began in May 2008 and Walt Disney Pictures diverted a larger production and marketing budget to accommodate a theatrical release.
 The production returned to previous filming locations East High School and Murray High School, while additional scenes were filmed in Los Angeles.

 High School Musical 3: Senior Year premiered in London on October 17, 2008, and was theatrically released in the United States on October 24, making it the only theatrical release in the franchise.
 Upon release, the film proved to be a moderate critical success, with some critics noting it as an improvement over the previous two installments due to the more emotional tone and themes, while many praised the higher production values.
 The film was also a commercial success, as it grossed $90.5 million worldwide in its first three days of release, setting a new record for the largest opening weekend for a musical film.
 Overall, the film grossed $252.9 million worldwide.
 The film's soundtrack was also successful, debuting and peaking at number two on the Billboard 200 in the United States.
 A spin-off film, Sharpay's Fabulous Adventure (2011), was released direct-to-video and on television.